-Life’s best lessons can be discovered tucked away in the stories that grace the pages of the Old Testament.
+Life’s best lessons can be discovered in the stories that grace the pages of the Old Testament.

-With the recent turmoil dividing our nation, it is within these pages we witness a solution.
+With the recent turmoil dividing our nation, it is within these pages we are offered a solution.

 So the Lord relented saying “This will not happen.”